-The Professional MBA (PMBA) degree program is a 54-credit hour program available for working professionals that is completed in the evenings or with special-format weekend classes.
+The Professional MBA (PMBA) degree program is a 54-credit-unit program available for working professionals that is completed in the evenings or with special-format weekend classes.
 The expectation is that the student will complete 48 semester credits of course work in the PMBA curriculum with Olin graduate faculty.
-The additional credits (beyond the 48-credit minimum) may be taken with Olin faculty; alternatively, they may be transfer credits (a maximum of 9 credits from another ACCSB-accredited business program), or they may be approved graduate courses taken in other colleges of Washington University (a maximum of 6 credits).
+The additional credits (beyond the 48-credit minimum) may be taken with Olin faculty; alternatively, they may be transfer credits (a maximum of 9 credits from another Association to Advance Collegiate Schools of Business–accredited business program), or they may be approved graduate courses taken in other colleges of Washington University (a maximum of 6 credits).
 If the student is transferring the maximum of 9 credits, they will be expected to complete the remaining 45 semester credits of course work in the PMBA curriculum with Olin graduate faculty.

-Candidates for the MBA degree must complete the prescribed courses for the degree within a seven-year period.
-Exceptions to graduation requirements may be made in individual cases with approval of the Academic Review Committee.
+Candidates for the PMBA degree must complete the prescribed courses for the degree within a seven-year period.
+Exceptions to graduation requirements may be made in individual cases with approval of the Academic Director of the PMBA program.
 Every candidate for a degree must indicate their intent to graduate by filing an Intent to Graduate form via WebSTAC near the beginning of the semester in which the degree is to be conferred.
 All MBA graduates — whether full-time, part-time (PMBA) or executive (EMBA) — receive the same Washington University Olin MBA diploma upon completion of the program.

-The first four semesters of core courses are taught in a lockstep fashion.
+The first four semesters of the program comprise core courses taught in a lockstep fashion.
 After the first four semesters, students may decide to speed up or slow down (while keeping in mind the seven-year time frame) to make maximum use of their company’s reimbursement policy.
-Ours is a cohort approach that includes small groups within the cohort.
-Each entering cohort is given a number that will identify the group throughout the program.
-Within the cohort, students are assigned to four- or five-person teams.
-These teams will stay together throughout the first four semesters of the core courses.
-Students will form their own teams for any electives that they take.
+Ours is a cohort approach that includes team-based work within the cohort.